-On review of the audited financial statements for FY 2021-22, it is noted that the school has made a total provision of INR 87,43,067 towards gratuity and INR 1145727 towards leave encashment as on 31.03.2022.
-However, the school has made provision for leave encashment only in accordance with the actuarial valuation report for measuring its liability towards retirement benefits as on 31.03.2022.
-Though the school has obtained actuarial valuation towards gratuity, but has not made provision for gratuity as per the actuarial valuation report.
+On review of the audited financial statements for FY 2022-23, it is noted that the school has made a total provision of INR 1,12,30,866 towards gratuity and INR 8,80,659 towards leave encashment as on 31.03.2023.
+However, the school has made provision for leave encashment only in accordance with the actuarial valuation report for measuring its liability towards retirement benefits as on 31.03.2023.
 Further, the school has deposited INR 30,00,000 with LIC that qualify as plan assets (i.e., group gratuity and leave encashment policies of LIC or other insurer) to earmark funds towards statutory liability of staff gratuity which has been considered in the funds position of the school.